-Fig. 14 Throughput of map646 as a function of frame size and traffic type map646: Extention header 59 is not supported.
+Fig. 14 Throughput of map646 as a function of frame size and traffic type

 The value 59 in the Next Header field of an IPv6 datagram means "No Next Header".
-As it can be seen from the captures in Fig. 12 and in Fig. 13, the Tester sent raw IP packets with protocol type 2533.
+As it can be seen from the captures in Figs. 12 and 13, the Tester sent raw IP packets with protocol type 253.
 However, map646 expected one of TCP, UDP or ICMPv6.
 We know it from Keiichi Shima, that the aim of the checking of the Next Header field was to prevent incorrect translation of extension headers.
-(In the IPv4 to IPv6 direction no such checking was necessary, as no extension headers may occur in the IPv4 packets, thus testing was possible in that direction.)
+(In the IPv4-IPv6 direction no such checking was necessary, as no extension headers may occur in the IPv4 packets, thus testing was possible in that direction.)
 For us, the point is that we could not perform the test in the IPv6 to IPv4 direction.